TikTok Tips & Strategies

 Here’s where you bring everything together.
 In the upload screen, you can select multiple videos to stitch together into a new timeline.

 • Select your old and new videos.
 First, tap on the video you just saved from your draft.
 Next, tap on the brand new clip(s) you want to add.
 Look for a numbering system on the video thumbnails - this shows you the order in which they will appear.
-Be certain to select them in the correct sequence.
+Be sure to select them in the correct sequence.

 • Tap "Next" in the bottom right corner.
 TikTok will now process and combine these clips into a single video timeline in its editor.